aquasecurity/trivy/README.md

 # Abstract

-`Trivy` (`tri` pronounced like **tri**gger, `vy` pronounced like en**vy**) is a simple and comprehensive vulnerability scanner for artifacts.
+`Trivy` (`tri` pronounced like **tri**gger, `vy` pronounced like en**vy**) is a simple and comprehensive vulnerability scanner for containers and other artifacts.
 A software vulnerability is a glitch, flaw, or weakness present in the software or in an Operating System.
 `Trivy` detects vulnerabilities of OS packages (Alpine, RHEL, CentOS, etc.) and application dependencies (Bundler, Composer, npm, yarn, etc.).
 `Trivy` is easy to use.
 Just install the binary and you're ready to scan.
 All you need to do for scanning is to specify a target such as an image name of the container.

 It is considered to be used in CI.
-Before pushing to a container registry or deploying your application, you can scan your local artifact such as container image easily.
+Before pushing to a container registry or deploying your application, you can scan your local container image and other artifacts easily.
 See [here](#continuous-integration-ci) for details.

 # Features